mstelmac/about/_pages/cv.md

 Honours and Awards
 ======
 * University of Alberta Graduate Recruitment Scholarship, 2024
-* Dr. Ralph F.B.
-King Graduate Scholarship in English (Brandon University), 2024
+* Dr. Ralph F. B. King Graduate Scholarship in English (Brandon University), 2024
   * Awarded upon recommendation of the English Department to a graduating or graduated student with a major in English who has been accepted into graduate studies in English literature at an accredited institution, and who has achieved the highest academic standing
 * Faculty of Graduate Studies Entrance Scholarship (University of Calgary), 2023
 * Inducted into President's Honour Society (Brandon University), 2019